-- 3.30 The Localism Act created the legal framework for the preparation of Neighbourhood Development Plans (NDP).
+- 3.32 The Localism Act created the legal framework for the preparation of Neighbourhood Development Plans (NDP).
 As Test Valley is fully parished only Parish Councils can produce a NDP.
-Subject to satisfying the necessary regulation and processes the NDP will, upon adoption, form part of the Development Plan. - 3.31 The Council's Corporate Plan 'Growing our Potential' 2019-2023 indicates under the communities strategic priority that "we will support more communities to take part in a range of community planning activities such a neighbourhood planning, community resilience and local action planning." - 3.32 Those parishes progressing with a neighbourhood plan are listed in Appendix 4.
+Subject to satisfying the necessary regulation and processes the NDP will, upon adoption, form part of the Development Plan. - 3.33 Those parishes progressing with a neighbourhood plan are listed in Appendix 4.
 Please contact the Planning Policy team for updates on the production of NDPs.
 Details on the current position regarding NDPs in Test Valley are available on our website9.